 Authentication

-To authenticate with the OpenPanel API, you need to use your clientId
+To authenticate with the OpenPanel API, you need to use your clientId and clientSecret.
+Different API endpoints may require different access levels:

 - Track API: Default client works with

-mode - Export API: Requires
+trackmode - Export API: Requires

-mode - Insights API: Requires
+readorrootmode - Insights API: Requires

 The default client does not have access to the Export or Insights APIs.